Code of Conduct Date Updated: April 2022 (First issued Jan 2000 Policy005)

 (a) Honorary Justices are to maintain and promote such standards of conduct that are likely to uphold the integrity and independence of the office.

 (b) Honorary Justices are to respect and comply with the law and conduct themselves in a manner to promote public confidence in the integrity and independence of the Judiciary.
 They are to avoid behaviour, which might bring the office into disrepute or undermine the impartiality, fairness or character of the honorary justice system.

-(c) Honorary Justices are to always act impartially, not allowing their judicial conduct or decision to be influenced by their family, social or other circumstances.
+(c) Honorary Justices are to always act impartially, not allowing their conduct or decision to be influenced by their family, social or other circumstances.

 (d) Honorary Justices are not to convey, or permit others to convey, the impression that they are in a special position of influence.

 (a) Honorary Justices are to give due precedence to being an authorised officer and related administrative duties, without undue detriment to their personal or business life.

 (b) Honorary Justices are to perform their duties without bias or prejudice.